MSDN-WhiteKnight/CilTools/docfx_project/articles/cilview-manual.md

 2. Select CIL assembler source file (*.il) in the file open dialog.

-You cannot navigate between types or methods in the opened CIL in this case, but the syntax highlighting works.
+To view CIL code of the particular type, select it in the **Type** drop-down list.
+You cannot navigate between methods in the opened CIL in this case, but the syntax highlighting works.
 Note that opening large files can crash or freeze the application.

 ## View assemblies in the specified process